-Rural Development in limits is one of the most important factors for the growth of the Indian economy.
-Rural developmentionses upon the development of the sections of rural economies, that experience serious powerty issues and effectively aims at developing their productivity.
-It also emphasises the need to address various pressing issues of village economies that hinder growth and improve these areas.
-An agriculture sector is one of the most important primary activity in rural lindia and about two third of India's population depends on agriculture, the problem lies in the fact that the share in GDP of agriculture sector in on a constant decline.
-Rural development in India has witnessed several changes over the years in its emphasis, approaches, strategies and programmes.
+pevelopment in India is one of the most important factors for the growth of the Indian gural Development of the growth of the Indian economy.
+Rural development factors for the growth of the Indian economy serious poverty issues and effectively aims. experience serious poverty issues and effectively aims at developing their productivity.
+It also experience services are as a server with the need to address various pressing issues of village economies that hinder growth emphasises areas.
+An agriculture sector is one of the most important primary activity in and improve and about two-third of India's population depends on agriculture, the problem lies in rural India and population depends on agriculture, the problem lies in the fact that the share in GDP of agriculture sector in on a constant decline, Rural development in the fact that th India has the programmes.
 It has assumed a new dimension and perspectives as a consequence.
-Rural development can be richer and more meaningful only through the participation of clienteles of development just as implementation is the modistone for planning, people's participation is the centre-piece in rural development.
+Rural programmes and perspectives as a consequence.
+Rural development can be richer and more meaningful only through the participation of clienteles of development.
+Just as implementation is the touchstone for planning, people's participation is the development.
 People's participation is one of the foremost pre-requisites of development process both from procedural and philosophical perspectives.
-For the development planners and administrators it is important to solicit the participation of different groups of rural people, to make the plans participatory.
-The Government has planned several programs pertaining to Rural Development in India.
+For the development planners and administrators it is important to solicit the participation of different groups of rural planners are participated by the plans participatory.
+The Government has planned several programs pertaining people, to Rural Development in India.
 The Ministry of Rural Development in India is the apex body for formulating policies, regulations and acts pertaining to the development of the rural sector.
-Agriculture, handicrafts, fisheries, poultry, and diary are the primary contributors to the rural business and emmy.
+Agriculture, handicrafts, fisheries, poultry, and diary are the primary contributors to the rural business and economy.